biocodellc/documentation/docs/_build/html/_sources/curl_examples.txt

 First thing is to authenticate and set cookies.
 Make sure to do this in a directory where you have write access:

 ```
-curl --data "username=USER&password=PSWD" http://biscicol.org/id/authenticationService/login --location --cookie-jar cookies.txt
+curl --data "username=USER&password=PSWD" http://biscicol.org/biocode-fims/rest/authenticationService/login --location --cookie-jar cookies.txt
 ```

-Then, call the service in question, for example, to list datasets associated with the account you authenticated as:
+Then, call the service in question, for example, to list all Identifiers associated with the account you authenticated as:

 ```
-curl http://biscicol.org/id/projectService/list --cookie cookies.txt
+curl http://biscicol.org/biocode-fims/rest/bcids/list --cookie cookies.txt
 ```

 If this is a new account without any datasets associated with it, if this request is successful, you will see the result: